-The emergency water source will be from a hydrant system.
+The emergency water source will be from a hydrant.
+The landowners are required to install a full interior NFPA 13 D sprinkler system in the structure.
 Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.